damianhakert/damianhakert.github.io/source/_posts/2016-03-14-gitlab-in-case-you-missed-it.md

 [setup a runner](https://about.gitlab.com/2016/03/01/gitlab-runner-with-docker/)
 on your own server and connect it to one or more projects.

-Don't fforget that you can install GitLab on your own server as well.
+Don't forget that you can install GitLab on your own server as well.

 ## GitLab installation with Omnibus

 In the past, you could only install GitLab manually.
 Now you can install and update the service from packages thanks to Omnibus.
-[Omnibus](https://github.com/chef/omnibus-chef) is a tool developed by Chef that helps to create installation packages for complex software with a lot of components for various platforms.
+[Omnibus](http://doc.gitlab.com/omnibus/) is a tool developed by Chef that helps to create installation packages for complex software with a lot of components for various platforms.